 Drinks will be served in vintage glasses – adding to the sense of decadence and unbeatable service offered by the leading bar.

 And in another novel twist staff will specially hand freeze blocks of ice to – 24°C before cutting, cracking and shaving individual chunks of the ice to suit the cocktail mix.

 Mal added: “Every detail counts.
 The weakest element of every drink is the ice.
 The larger the surface area of the ice, the longer it takes for it to melt thus reducing the speed it takes to dilute the drink.

 “Rick’s is about enhancing the experience of the customer.
 High quality service is of utmost importance to our team and our efforts will be apparent from our quality cocktail list, bar ambience and of course through extra touches like the gallon cobbler shaker.”

 David Johnston, Development Director at Montpeliers (Edinburgh), whose portfolio of award-winning bars and restaurants includes Rick’s, said: “Our main bar team of Mal, Sam Kershaw, James Tait and Matty Hutchinson, have a vast cocktail knowledge from across the globe, from as far flung as the New York to the Dominican Republic.

 “They have also scooped numerous awards along the way, including UK representative for the Havana Club World Final and Bartender of the Year Award, giving them an intimate and detailed knowledge of cocktail preparation.

 “We think the changes – both in terms of décor, look and bar offering – will put Rick’s very much back on the map as Scotland’s No 1 bar.”

-Rick’s is re-opening on July 15 and is being promoted by leading public relations agency Holyrood Partnership, which provides expert PR in Scotland.
+Rick’s is re-opening on July 15 and is being promoted by leading public relations agency Holyrood PR, which provides expert PR in Scotland.